cjtu/spirl/README.md

-# Welcome to SpIRL
+# Welcome to SPIRL

 Scientific Programming In Real Life is an introduction to core concepts for scientists to get started with programming in Python, scripting in bash, and version control with Git.
 The open source textbook is free and available at [cjtu.github.io/spirl](cjtu.github.io/spirl).

 ## The textbook

-The SpIRL textbook is a [Jupyter Book](https://jupyterbook.org/intro.html) that provides tutorials, and interactive code blocks to help teach practical programming concepts.
+The SPIRL textbook is a [Jupyter Book](https://jupyterbook.org/intro.html) that provides tutorials, and interactive code blocks to help teach practical programming concepts.
 For more info on how the textbook was made and to get your own template, check out [Jupyterbook](https://jupyter.org/jupyter-book/intro.html).

 ## The course

-The SpIRL textbook supports a scientific programming short course run at Northern Arizona University.
+The SPIRL textbook supports a scientific programming short course run at Northern Arizona University.
 The schedule for the course can be found [here](https://cjtu.github.io/spirl/00_guide/02_schedule).

 ## Reporting errors / typos